|Math 20 Math 25 Math Tips davidvs.net|

 The deadline for a tuition refund is 11:59 pm on the Sunday at the end of the first week of the class.
-The last day for schedule changes during Fall term is Friday, November 17th.
+The last day for schedule changes during Winter term is Friday, March 2nd.

-Our final happens on Tuesday during finals' week, starting at noon (our normal class start time) but lasting for 110 minutes.
+Our final happens on Tuesday during finals' week, starting at 10am (our normal class start time) but lasting for 110 minutes.

 Midterm dates are estimated.
 They may change slightly based on how fast we move through the math topics.